 If you’re looking to have a more exciting time in Vietnam, you can participate in different events and festivals.
 Vietnam has different festivals throughout the year.
 Some of the festivals include, Giong festival, Lim festival, Tran Temple festival, Perfume Pagoda Festival and the mid-autumn festival, etc. Most festivals are associated with historical events like recognizing those who participated during wars against foreign invaders.

 Vietnam is a beautiful country to visit.
-If you are traveling to Vietnam from the U.S., you can contact a local travel company like Vivutravel who can plan Vietnam tours based on your budget.
+If you are traveling from the America to Vietnam, you can contact a local travel company like Vivutravel who can plan a Vietnam tour package based on your budget.